jckkrr/SoccerwaySquadScraper/README.md

 In this example, the script is set up to scrape games from the World Cup 2018 qualfication campaign in which Timor used Brazilian players.

 Once collated and analysed,  <a href="https://plotly.com/~constituentanalytics/77/" target="_blank">I produced the following Sankey diagram using Plotly</a>.
+A Jupyter Notepad workbook outlining how this was programattically built is also included.

  <div>
       <a href="https://plotly.com/~constituentanalytics/77/" target="_blank" title="TimorSankey660x500" style="display: block; text-align: center;">